-Where walking really displays its value is in the area of injury, as exercise related injuries are shown to be much lower than for most other exercise formats.
+Where walking displays its value is in the area of injury, as exercise-related injuries are shown to be much lower than for most other exercise formats.

-During running for instance, the body has to absorb impacts equal to around 5 times your body weight, but walking causes impact stresses of only around 2–3 times your own weight.
+During running, for instance, the body has to absorb impacts equal to around five times your body weight but walking causes impact stresses of only around two to three times your weight.
 This means that walking is less likely to produce injuries and is consequently being recommended as a rehab activity for injured runners.

-Studies have shown that increasing the intensity of a walking program, unlike other modes or exercise doesn’t carry any increased risk of injury.
+Studies have shown that increasing the intensity of a walking program, unlike other modes of exercise, doesn’t carry any increased risk of injury.

-During one 24-week study, not one of the 59 participants who walked 5 days a week at speeds of between 3 and 5 miles per hour sustained a walking-related injury that necessitated consulting with a physician.
+During one 24-week study, not one of the 59 participants who walked five days a week at speeds of between three and five miles per hour sustained a walking-related injury that necessitated consulting with a physician.

-Another 28-week study compared the injury rate of subjects running versus those doing fitness walking 4 days a week at 80% of their maximum heart rate for 40 minutes.
+Another 28-week study compared the injury rate of subjects running versus those doing fitness walking four days a week at 80% of their maximum heart rate for 40 minutes.

-Preliminary results indicated that runners lost 11.1 days of training due to injury, but fitness walkers only lost an average of 1 and 1/2 days of training.
+Preliminary results indicated that runners lost 11.1 days of training due to injury, but fitness walkers only lost an average of 1.5 days of training.

 Take the Walking Challenge

-Pop on the treadmill next time you’re at the gym and set the pace at 2 miles an hour.
-Every 30 seconds, increase the speed by 2 miles an hour.
+Pop on the treadmill next time you’re at the gym and set the pace at two miles an hour.
+Every 30 seconds, increase the speed by two miles an hour.

-Somewhere around 5 miles per hour you’ll naturally want to break into a jog because biomechanically it’s more efficient for your body to do this, but at this point don’t.
-Don’t run, just walk faster and see how it feels after about 5 minutes.
+Somewhere around five miles per hour you’ll naturally want to break into a jog because biomechanically it’s more efficient for your body to do this, but at this point don’t.
+Don’t run, just walk faster and see how it feels after about five minutes.
 You’ll then be convinced of the fitness credentials of walking.

 Here are a few tips to get you started.